digital-trails/digital-trails.org/src/terms.md

 ---
-title: "Privacy Policy"
+title: "Terms of Service"
-description: "Find out how Digital Trails handles your data."
+description: "Digital Trails Terms of Service"
 ---

 # TERMS OF SERVICE